serverless/blog/posts/2020-05-06-s3-one-time-signed-url.md

 The origin in CloudFront is this bucket, and it has two behaviours; the default behaviour is for the upload and behaviour with pattern /url will respond with the presigned URL that is used for the upload.

-The default behaviour in Distribution config allows all the HTTP methods so that PUT can be used to upload files.
+The default behaviour in Distribution config allows all the HTTP methods so that `PUT` can be used to upload files.
 S3 allows files up to 5 gigabytes to be uploaded with that method, although it is better to use multipart upload for files bigger than 100 megabytes.
-For simplicity, this example uses only PUT.
+For simplicity, this example uses only `PUT`.

 CloudFront should also forward the query string which contains the signature and token for the upload.